B-Kristy/Qmatey/README.md

   * Try 'sudo apt install default-jre'
 * Datamash
   * Try 'sudo apt install datamash'
-* If you are performing a local BLAST, you will require an NCBI sequencing database compiled into one directory
+* If you are performing a **local BLAST**, you will require an NCBI sequencing database compiled into one directory

 ## Setting Up a Project Directory
 A project directory should contain the following sub-directories:
 * Input Sequences
   * This is where your QC-filtered sequencing data will go.
 * Reference Genome
   * This is where your host associated reference genome(s) will go.
-Reference genomes must be in **FastQ format**.
+Reference genomes must be in **Fasta format**.
 * Configuration file
   * The format of the configuration file can be taken from the tools directory of the Qmatey Repository.
 ## Preparing A Database Directory for a Local BLAST